sultanjke/programming-principles-1/README.md

 # Programming Principles 1 - 2025 Fall Semester

 ## C++ Laboratory Works
-This repository contains all laboratory works for the course *Programming Principles 1*, aligned with the official syllabus.
+This repository contains all laboratory works for the course **Programming Principles 1** at **Kazakh-British Technical University** for the Fall 2025 semester, aligned with the official syllabus.
 Each lab includes solutions and links to the E-judge platform where tasks were completed.

 ## Table of Contents